gedrutten/Portfolio/content/3644QCA/Day2.md

     </div>
 </div>

-This glass work was amazing - although the images are poor, the glasswork itself was very geometric and looked to consist of some very accurate cutting / grinding such that the pieces fit together perfectly.
+This glass work was amazing - although the images are poor, the glass work itself was very geometric and looked to consist of some very accurate cutting / grinding such that the pieces fit together perfectly.

 <br>